GuilleAngulo/react-graphql-shop/README.md

-# TROPI - A React, GraphQL, Next and Apollo example Shop
+# 👘 Tropi
+A React, GraphQL, Next and Apollo example Shop.
 The application implements a basic shop, where a user can create an account and make an order by adding items to his cart.
 Also is possible to manage items (creating, deleting and updating them) depending on users permissions.

 ## Structure
 ### Interface Layer